 - The gateway or proxy server’s timeout duration is too short

 508 Resource Limit Reached

-A 508 Resource error is a result of your site using more than it’s share of server resources.
+A 508 Resource error results from your site using more than its share of server resources.
 On a shared hosting platform, many domains/websites share the resources of one server.
-If this is a consistent problem, you could consider upgrading to a VPS hosting plan, which would give you a greater share of resources.
-For more information about HostPapa’s resource limitations, visit this article.
+If this is a consistent problem, you could consider upgrading to a VPS hosting plan, which would give you a more significant share of resources.

 - Some WordPress gallery plugins use enough resources to cause problems.